trentshaines/trent-quartz-obsidian/content/Essays/Essays Page.md

 - [[]]

 ## Future Topics
-- Borges and Kantian synthetic a priori, discovering the rules we are bound to from within them, inference into the data generating process
+- Borges and Kantian synthetic a priori, discovering the rules we are bound to from within them, inference into the data generating process.
+Correspondence theory of truth!
+Tarski godel noumena.
+Approaching correspondence
 - Kafka and epistemological pessimism/skeptcisim  + the absurd by nagel, william james on belief
 - Modern views of Monism (like deleuze's spinoza, its implications, what it means in ways of worldmaking, etc.)
 	-  Meno and the Problem of Induction, parmenides, etc.